Design Project 3: Low-fidelity Prototyping

 What do we do?

-Let’s start giving your design idea a digital life by creating a low-fidelity digital prototype.
+Let’s start giving your design idea life by creating a low-fidelity paper prototype.
 This is a low-fidelity version of your prototype, meaning you should not put too much effort into making it pretty or polishing every detail.
 Focus on the essential interactions and functions of your design.
-Rather than use HTML and JavaScript, you’ll use a prototyping tool to implement the tasks and scenarios.
-You should use Figma for digital prototyping until the end of this semester.
-We’ll give you a quick tutorial in class.

 In your prototype, a task is a user action to support the solution, aiming to meet user needs.
 Task examples for a shopping app could be: “Put more than 6 items into a shopping cart and finish the purchase.”, “Put two items into a shopping cart, remove both, and add a new item.”, and “Cancel your purchase in the middle of a payment process.”.
 But avoid functionality-focused examples such as “Use the ‘add’ button and put 6 items into a shopping cart”.

-You must do a live demo of your prototype during the studio presentation.
-A live demo must focus on explaining how tasks are supported rather than functional features.
+You must show a demo video of your paper prototype being used during the studio presentation.
+The video must focus on explaining how tasks are supported rather than functional features.
 Try to capture the end-to-end scenario.
+Here (Hanmail) is an example of a demo video.

-After building your digital prototype, find at least three participants to test it.
+After building your prototype, find at least three participants to test it.
 Make sure they are not friends who know about your project already, or classmates.
-Preferably, try to find participants who are close to your target user group or persona.
+Preferably, try to find participants who are as close as possible to your target user group or persona.
 If they are not your target user, please explain how they still provide valuable feedback for your prototype.

 Your Report